nuclearsandwich/nuclearsandwich.com/src/pages/about.md

 What I tell other people about me
 ---------------------------------

-During the school year, Steven! is a student of computer science, mathematics, and latte art, and this past summer he interned at GitHub.
-Year-round he's a passionate Ruby hacker who loves contributing to open source projects like Faraday, Rubinius and Archlinux.
-He teaches and contributes to KidsRuby, CoderDojo, and Rails Girls and is also on the core team for RailsBridge.
+On any given weekday Steven! is a GitHub Supportocat and a student of computer science, mathematics, and latte art.
+When Friday rolls around he's passionate Ruby hacker who loves contributing to open source projects.
+He teaches and contributes to KidsRuby, CoderDojo, and RailsGirls and is also on the core team for RailsBridge.
 He has spent more than a few evenings scrabbling to get out of the Bronze League in StarCraft II.
 Most importantly, Steven! is a dedicated engineer with a passion for creating beautiful things.

 What I think about me
 ---------------------